 • Reports that track activity but do not show which channels, pages, or actions are improving lead quality

-More traffic is not always the answer.
-Better leads usually come from working with a digital marketing company in Louisville, KY, that can connect the search, the page, and the action you want users to take.
+The fix is not always to chase more traffic.
+Better leads usually come from working with a digital marketing company in Louisville, KY, that can tighten the path from the search to the page to the action you want users to take.

 Why Stronger Messaging Matters Before More Campaigns